sigmalewis123/SigmaExec/README.md

 # SigmaExec
 Built on nezur.
 Proof of concept, level 5 exec.

+## DISCLAIMER
+The Quorum api is used to make the code simple to uderstand and easier to read but at its core its just Nezur.
+The injection method is not mine this is mainly meant to be a template but i may add features such as better UI and More features.

 ## Overview
 SigmaExec is a proof of concept project built on the nezur framework.
 It demonstrates a level 5 execution model.